supcik/academic-www/content/en/docs/customization.md

 ## Website icon

+Are you looking to customize the desktop and mobile icon which appears in your site's Progressive Web App (PWA) and web browser tab?

+Save your icon as a square 512x512 pixel image named `icon.png` and place the image in your root `assets/images/` folder, creating the `assets` and `images` folders if they don't already exist.

+{{% alert note %}}
+**For versions of Academic prior to v4.7:**

 Save your desktop and mobile icons as square PNG images named `icon-32.png` (32x32 pixels), `icon-192.png` (192x192 pixels), and `icon-512.png` (512x512 pixels) respectively.
 Place them in your root `static/img/` folder.
+{{% /alert %}}

 ## Analytics